• Skip to primary navigation

 2. Bake the potatoes.
 Place them into an oven preheated to 375 degrees F and roast them for 30-35 minutes until tender.

-These twice baked sweet potatoes are so good!
-Nice and crispy on the edges and hearty and filing in the center with a nice light, cheesy topping.
-Add a scoop of sour cream or greek yogurt and some chives and it is one of the best easy meals ever!
+These twice-baked sweet potatoes are so good!
+With nice and crispy edges and a hearty filling with a nice light, cheesy topping.
+Add a scoop of sour cream or Greek yogurt and some chives and it is one of the best easy meals ever!

-To reheat: Transfer the potatoes to the refrigerator overnight to defrost.
-Unwrap them from the packaging, place them onto a baking sheet or baking dish, cover with foil, and bake them at 400 degrees F for 25-30 minutes.
-Top them with cheese, increase the oven temperature to 425 degrees F and bake them for another 10-15 minutes to melt the cheese and get them nice and crispy around the edges.
+• To reheat from frozen: Transfer the potatoes to the refrigerator overnight to defrost.
+Unwrap them from the packaging, place them onto a baking sheet or baking dish, cover them with foil, and bake them at 400° F for 25-30 minutes.
+Top them with cheese, increase the oven temperature to 425 degrees F,, and bake them for another 10-15 minutes to melt the cheese and get them nice and crispy around the edges.

 • Salad.
 Such as this Kale and Brussel Sprout Salad, this Mediterranean Couscous Salad, or this Easy Kale Salad With Lemon.